As an Amazon Associate, I earn from qualifying purchases.

 Get more juice from a lemon by microwaving it

-- Lightly roll in on the countertop or in the palm of your hands.
+• Lightly roll it on the countertop or in the palm of your hand.

 15 Kitchen tips to remember

-- If you need to revive celery, cut a thin slice off the root end and stand it in a bowl of ice water for up ½ hour.
+3. If you need to revive celery, cut a thin slice off the root end and stand it in a bowl of ice water for up to ½ hour.
 It should be good and ready for immediate use.

-- Looking for a more healthy substitute for mayo, sour cream, heavy cream, use Greek yogurt.
+10. If looking for a more healthy substitute for mayo, sour cream, or heavy cream, use Greek yogurt.

-- Forgot to take the butter out of the fridge to soften?
+12. Did you forget to take the butter out of the fridge to soften it?
 No problem, all you need to do would be to cut slices into a bowl and let them sit at room temperature for 10–15 minutes.

 How to check for the freshness of Eggs